 For a Living Landscape

-Almost every type of farming practiced in the UK is also found in Lancashire, Greater Manchester & Liverpool City Region; from arable & market-gardening in the lowlands; to beef and cattle farming, mainly in the lowlands and upland fringes; to sheep-farming, mainly in the uplands and upland fringes but also in the Lancashire Plain.
-The poultry and pig sectors are currently of less general significance to land management in our sub-region; though, of course, that could change.
+Almost every type of farming practiced across the UK can be found right here in Lancashire, Greater Manchester and the Liverpool City Region, from arable and market-gardening in the lowlands; to beef and cattle farming, mainly in the lowlands and upland fringes; to sheep-farming, mainly in the uplands and upland fringes but also in the Lancashire Plain.
+The poultry and pig sectors are currently of less general significance to land management in our sub-region though, of course, that could change.

 The decision to leave the European Union and therefore the Common Agricultural Policy offers both opportunities and threats for the fragmented wildlife and wild places that survive across our counties in land managed for food or timber production.

-Our South Pennine Grasslands Project offers farmers, and other land managers, in the upland fringes of the South and West Pennines help and practical advice with funding and delivering restoration and management of their species-rich meadows and pastures.
+Our South Pennine Grasslands Project offers farmers and other land managers in the upland fringes of the South, and the West Pennines help and practical advice with funding and delivering restoration and management of their species-rich meadows and pastures.
 We hope to secure funding to expand that work to other parts of our counties.